oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 The entities ("conformance targets") for which this document defines requirements are:

 * **CSAF document**: A security advisory text document in the format defined by this document.
+* **CSAF downloader**: A program that retrieves CSAF documents in an automated fashion.
 * **CSAF producer**: A program which emits output in the CSAF format.
 * **CSAF direct producer**: An analysis tool which acts as a CSAF producer.
 * **CSAF converter**: A CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format.